 what to serve with christmas sangria

-When it comes to serving this Christmas Sangria, you better believe that I am pulling out all of my favorite holiday recipes for the occasion!
+When it comes to serving this holiday cocktail, you better believe that I am pulling out all of my favorite holiday recipes for the occasion!
 It doesn’t matter if it’s a small gathering or a big party, this sangria goes with all the classic holiday flavors.
 If you are looking for more inspiration for your holiday gathering, here are some of my favorite recipes:

-- For appetizers, tear-apart sourdough holiday cheese dip is super gooey and hearty!
+For appetizers, tear-apart sourdough holiday cheese dip is super gooey and hearty!
 If you’d prefer more of a two-bite handheld option, check out this roasted cranberry goat cheese crostini.
+You can also enjoy a spread like this Christmas cheese board.

-- You can’t forget the sweets!
-Gingerbread Christmas crack candy, Christmas shortbread cookies, and chewy snickerdoodle bars are always winners with guests.
+You can’t forget the sweets!
+Gingerbread Christmas crack candy, Christmas shortbread cookies, snowball cookies, and chewy snickerdoodle bars are always winners with guests.
+Any of your favorite Christmas cookies are a great pairing, honestly!

 how to store